Updated: Jan 20

-There is much heated debate about the use of a prong collar.
+There is heated debate about the use of a prong collar.
 Opponents accuse of cruelty and adherents claim great measures of success.
 No amount of argument will ever cease this debate.
 However, as a professional trainer, I have been taught how to use the prong collar correctly and I have formed my own opinions based on fact- not misinformed emotions.

-Many people, including trainers and clients, often resort to letting their emotions get the better of them.
+Many people, including trainers and clients, often resort to letting their emotions get the best of them.
 These people, even well-intentioned trainers, think the prong looks mean, therefor it has to be mean.
 In fact, many trainers will deride other trainers who use the prong.
 My goal is to only inform clients with knowledge of the tool that is available and the individual can decide to use it or not.
 Either way, it doesn't hurt my feelings and we can still train the dog with another tool.
 In reality, not every tool will work the same for every dog.
 I see the prong as one tool among many that I can utilize to get the job done professionally, efficiently, and dependably.

 Some of you may not have known that the prong collar mimics the nip of the dog.
 Every pup's mother corrected it many times in this same manner.
 The dog's litter mates also used this form of communication.
 The prong collar speaks a language that dogs understand.
 With other tools, even a clicker, the dog has to learn how to communicate, much like learning a foreign language.
 But this is not the case with the prong.
 Most dogs, the exception being shy or fearful, do not dislike the use of the prong.
 In fact, most dogs seem satisfied with the fact that you are communicating with them on at level they can understand.